eh050/dustpan/README.md

-# dustpan
+# dustpan.py
-A simple ransomware python script
+A simple ransomware example.
+I created this python script for educational purpose.

+# decrypt-dustpan.py
+Since this was created for educational purposes, I included a decryption python script to be used as a failsafe.